 Innovations in practice excite and engage me.
 One of the real joys of my educational development work is finding new ways of doing what I do, better.
 I especially enjoy innovating through the use of technology.
 In my classroom practice, this has included using emerging social media tools to enhance student learning (Watson, 2011).
 As an ED, I have experimented with on-line tools to help increase the impact of the material I create.
 I, for example, piloted a new approach to the development of on-line videos to support in-class teaching practices.
 These kinds advances help me do a better job by leveraging the power of the Internet to increase their accessibility.

 Thus, seeing myself as an educator frames my approach to educational development.
 And rather than content-matter expert, I apply the concepts of learner-centeredness to facilitate learning in others in order to build their capacity.
-Capacity to—broadly—enhance the quality of student learning at the University of Guelph.
+Capacity to—broadly—enhance the quality of student learning.
 I see those I engage with, be they faculty, sessional instructors or curriculum committees as learners in one form or another.
 To enhance the impact of my work, I strive to be aware of and address the multiple on-campus contexts of learners.
 In this regard, I do not do my work alone.
 Learning is a social activity, and I draw on wisdom of the collective to enhance my impact.
 I take an evidence-based, scholarly approach to my educational development practice, and my curiosity about my work also drives innovation around the work I do.
 As I continue to develop as an ED, I look to build the intersection of theory and practice of the field by offering further contributions to the scholarship of educational development (Badley, 2001).
-I also look to extend my leadership capacity, in part within the educational development community through service roles in organizations like the Council of Ontario Educational Developers or the Educational Developers Caucus and within OpenEd, through the distributed leadership practiced within the educational development unit.
+I also look to extend my leadership capacity, in part within the educational development community through service roles in organizations like the Council of Ontario Educational Developers or the Educational Developers Caucus and within my own institution.

 Badley, G. (2001).
 Towards a pragmatic scholarship of academic development.
 Quality Assurance in Education, 9(3), 162-170. doi: 10.1108/09684880110399167